epuskas/DNSC-6330-RML-Puskas/README.md

 5. Review the outputs and written interpretations within the notebook for final results and conclusions.
 6. Write a governance memo by addressing a hypothetical court auditor summarizing the results of the models, limitations, and additional monitoring recommendations.

+# Assignment 3 README

+## AI Disclosure
+AI in the form of ChatGPT was used to help debug errors that were occuring when writing code from lecture slides to my own script.
+All analysis, interpretations, etc. are done entirely on my own.

+## Purpose of the Analysis
+The purpose of thie project is to view disparte impact for COMPAS risk assessment model.
+The analysis focuses on identifying if the model produces unfair or unequal outcomes across protected groups, focusing on race and sex.

+## Python Libraries Used
+I used the following Python libraries for this project:
+- pandas
+- numpy
+- matplotlib
+- statsmodels
+- sklearn
+- solas-ai

+## Instructions for Reproducing Results
+1. Open the Jupyter Notebook file in Google Colab, Jupyter Notebook, or another compatible environment.

+2. Install required libraries if needed.
+Some may need !pip installments which just require removing the # in the code before the line.

+3. Run all cells from top to bottom in order.

+4. The notebook will reproduce the full analysis, including:
+- data cleaning and preprocessing
+- creation of binary outcome (high risk)
+- computation of AIR, ME, and SMD
+- error-rate disparity analysis (FPR/FNR)
+- statistical testing using two-proportion z-tests
+- intersectional subgroup analysis (race × sex)
+- fairness visualizations (bar charts)

+5. Review the outputs and written interpretations within the notebook for final results and conclusions.
+6. Write a compliance memo addressed to a hypothetical regulator summarizing findings, metrics used, and limitations.